SvitlanaKo/documentation/user_guide/getting_started/intro_nav_user_menu.rst

 My Tasks
 --------

-On this page you can see all the :ref:`tasks <user-guide-activities-tasks>` that have been assigned to you.
+On this page you can see all the `tasks <./common-actions/assign-tasks>`_ that have been assigned to you.

 My Calendar
 -----------

 This link opens your calendar.
 Here you can see all the important events and tasks that have deadlines.
 If permitted, you can also access system calendars and calendars of other users.
-Please see `Calendar events <../Activities/calendar_events>` and `Calendar configuration <../system/system-calendars>` to learn more about using the Calendars.

 Logout
 ------